AlirezaRoshanzamir/continuous-delivery-course/4-configuration-management/presentation.md

   - There is some debate as to whether or not to version-control libraries.
   - Keep copies of your external libraries somewhere locally (such as Maven repository, PyPI, generic Artifactory, etc.)
 - Managing Components:
   - It's common to have binary dependencies between your pipelines rather than source dependencies.
-Recompiling dependencies is not only less efficient; it also means you’re creating an artifact that is potentially different from the one that you already tested.
+Recompiling dependencies is not only less efficient; it also means you're creating an artifact that is potentially different from the one that you already tested.
   - Easy deveopment over multiple components should be considered: It should be relatively easy to make changes in some of them and run a single command that rebuilds the necessary bits in the right order, creates the appropriate binaries, and runs relevant tests.

 ---